-Billions in debt, a staggering unemployment rate, and a declining population have dominated news coverage of Puerto Rico and caused many to question the islands’s governance and stability.
-But few reports have bothered to examine the deep roots of the current crisis.
+Billions in debt, a staggering unemployment rate, and a declining population dominated news coverage of Puerto Rico earlier this year.
+Those issues caused many to question the island’s governance and stability.
+Now the impact of Hurricane Maria has added to Puerto Rico’s problems.
+Little of the news coverage has bothered to examine the deep roots of the current crisis.
 How did we get here, and how can the Puerto Rican people deal with the country’s immediate problems and long-term economic challenges?
 Join the conversation at the Newark Public Library as we mark a century of statutory American citizenship for Puerto Ricans.

 Saturday, November 4, 2017